sergiu-burlacu/sergiu-burlacu/content/publication/dictator-salvador/index.md

 ---
-title: "Consistency of prosocial behavior and cognitive skills: Evidence from children in El Salvador (Under Review)"
+title: "Determinants of Prosocial Behaviors during Childhood: Evidence from El Salvador (Updated version available soon)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here